 Stick to Your Marketing

-Never stop promoting yourself and your freelance business.
+You should constantly promote yourself and your freelance business.
 Be ready – nothing will make you an overnight success, so be as patient as you can and carry on.
-At some point, you’ll realise that your marketing is working and you’re becoming a known professional in your industry.
+At some point, you’ll realize that your marketing is working and you’re becoming a known professional in your industry.